-Day 3: Discover Tokyo
+Day 3: Discover Tokyo Meals: B, L, D

 Start your morning with a stroll in the beautiful Imperial Palace East Garden (you will not enter the palace itself) Home of the imperial Japanese family, see this classic Japanese castle surrounded by a moat and beautiful simplistic greenery.

 Visit Meiji Shrine, a shrine dedicated to the deified spirits of the former Emperor and his wife, Meiji Shrine is one of the most famous Shinto shrines in Japan.
 Enter through the 12-meter-high Torii gate into the tranquil grounds, where you'll wash your hands as per Shinto ritual of cleansing before entering this sacred space.
-After lunch, head to the fashionable district of Shibuya and walk on the world's most famous pedestrian crossing.